 What Causes A Hoarse Voice In Babies?

 The parainfluenza virus is another virus that can cause a hoarse voice, barking cough and a specific symptom called stridor.
-This collection of symptoms with a mild fever and runny nose is called croup.
+This collection of symptoms with an increased body temperature, mild fever and runny nose is called croup.
 Stridor is an audible inspiratory whistling noise caused by an inflamed larynx, trachea and upper bronchus.
 Once you hear stridor, it is important that your baby is seen by a pediatrician.
 Croup can range from mild to severe and may require inpatient observation and treatment depending on its severity.
 Other such conditions that could lead to a hoarse voice are laryngitis (swelling of the larynx) and pharyngitis (swelling of the pharynx) (4) (5).

 - Excessive crying: Colicky babies tend to cry more than the others, and strain their larynx, which may lead to a hoarse voice.

 - Vocal nodule: Overuse of the vocal cords can lead to nodules and swelling on the edge of the vocal cords.
 These nodules and swelling are benign but can cause chronic hoarseness.
 Older infants and toddlers experiment with their voice, and often these experiments are noisy.
 The hoarseness in this case tends to be worse in the evenings after a day of heavy use.

 - Laryngopharyngeal reflux: Frequent acid reflux to the larynx can irritate the vocal cords nodules (6).
 Babies with gastroesophageal reflux can have a hoarse voice.
 However, unlike in vocal cord nodules, the hoarseness in laryngopharyngeal reflux tends to be worse in the morning.